johnpeele/Starling-UI-Kit-Guidelines/sketch-guidelines-and-best-practices.md

 # Sketch Guidelines & Best Practices

-These are the guidelines and best practices for using Sketch in general, but more specifically as it pertains to the UI Kit.
+These are the guidelines and best practices for using Sketch in general, but more specifically for contributing to the UI Kit.

 ## Naming conventions {#sketch-naming}

-\(Even though Abstract negates the need for versioning info in our file names, we still need a nice flexible naming pattern here\)
+Even though Abstract negates the need for any kind of versioning info in our file names, we still need a nice flexible naming pattern.
+The _general guideline_ here is to make sure a teammate can easily understand your work by reading the file name.

+* `ModuleName ProjectName.sketch`
+* `ModuleName ProjectName ComponentName.sketch`

+Example:

+* `Projects Dashboard.sketch`
-* `ProjectName-ComponentName.sketch`
+* `ComputedFields FormulaBuilder.sketch`
-* `ComputedFields-FormulaBuilder.sketch`
+* `Visualizer Storyboards Filters.sketch`

 ---